Hey there!

 Some reasons I’ll highlight in today’s article, while discussing pros and cons of Zurich and Warsaw.

-This year will check out Dubai, which is the de facto home of 90% of online entrepreneurs.
+This year I will also check out Dubai, which is the de facto home of 90% of online entrepreneurs.
 And, either end of 2026 or 2026, check out also some popular spots in Asia and LATAM, such as Singapore, Uruguay, and more.

 I will talk a little bit about Dubai as well later on in this article.